Sharp eigenvalue estimates on degenerating surfaces: Proofs of the main results

 \section{Proofs of the main results}

+We now turn to the proofs of our main results on the behaviour of the first eigenvalue.

-In the first two parts of this section we collect properties of the first eigenfunction, proved later on in Section~\ref{sect:proof_ef}, and well known properties of quadratic differentials as well as the results from \cite{RT2,RT-neg, RTZ} on the properties of the dual basis $\tilde \Th^j$ and the Poincar\'e-inequality, all of which are needed to give the proof of our first main result Theorem~\ref{thm:1} in the subsequent Section~\ref{subsec:proof_thm1}.
-In Section~\ref{subsec:holo_new_main} we then state in detail the properties of the dual bases $\Th^j$, $\La^j$ and $\Psi^j$ of the space of holomorphic quadratic differentials that we outlined in Proposition~\ref{prop:basis} and that we prove in Section~\ref{sect:hol}.
-These results then allow us to give the proof of our other main results in the subsequent sections: we prove Theorem~\ref{thm:FN} in Section~\ref{subsec:proof_thmFN}, Corollary~\ref{thm:C0-est} in Section~\ref{subsec:cor} and finally Theorem~\ref{thm:sharp} in Section~\ref{subsec:proof_sharp}.
+In the first part of this section we collect properties of the first eigenfunction, proved later on in Section~\ref{sect:proof_ef}, which we then use in the subsequent section to give an essentially explicit characterisation of the $L^2$-gradient of $\la_1$ in terms of the dual $\tilde \Th^1$ of the derivative of the degenerating length coordinate.
+This characterisation is stated in Theorem~\ref{thm:1}, will be proven in Section~\ref{subsec:char-la} and will at the same time be the basis on which we shall prove all other main results in the subsequent sections: we prove Theorem~\ref{thm:FN} in Section~\ref{subsec:proof_thmFN}, Corollary~\ref{thm:C0-est} in Section~\ref{subsec:cor} and finally Theorem~\ref{thm:sharp} in Section~\ref{subsec:proof_sharp}.